aquafadas-com/gulp-smartling/README.md

 gulp.task('i18n:download', smartling.download('path/to/i18n/{{locale}}.json', {
   apiKey: 'MyApiKey',  // The Smartling API key.
-  fileUri: '/Gulp-Smartling/messages.json', // The file URL.
+  fileURI: '/Gulp-Smartling/messages.json', // The file URL.
   includeOriginalStrings: false, // Whether to return the original string when no translation is available.
   locales: ['es-ES', 'fr-FR', 'ja-JP', 'zh-CN'], // The locales to be downloaded (required).
   projectId: 'FooBar', // The project identifier.